andrew-grischenko/azure-groups-limited-connector/Readme.md

 This connector exposes operations to be used in Microsoft Flow and PowerApps.

 ## Supported Operations
-The connector supports the following operations:
+The connector supports the following actions:
 * `Create Security group`: Create a security group in your AAD tenant
 * `Get group`: Get details for a group by id
+* `Find group`: Find a group by a criteria
 * `Get group members`: Get the users who are members of a group
 * `Remove Member From Group`: Remove Member From Group
 * `Add user to group`: Add a user to a group in this AAD tenant